dwavesystems/dwave-ocean-sdk/docs/leap_sapi/sapi_rest.rst

 The ``Accept`` header should be set to ``application/vnd.dwave.sapi.problems+json; version=3``.

-The request body should be a JSON-encoded list of problem IDs; if the request body is omitted or contains an empty list, an error is returned.
+The request body should be a JSON-encoded list of problem IDs.

 When possible, if you have more than one problem to cancel, submit them in a single query.